PoliEcho/arch-orange/README.md

 When you add a new file that needs to be diverted, you can update the list in "files-to-divert" and run "debian/update-maintainer-scripts" to update the list of files in the 3 maintainer scripts.

+## wallpapers

+The wallpapers are provided by the kali-wallpapers-VERSION binary package which is built by the kali-wallpapers source package.
+We have the Makefile which generates some symlinks pointing to the kali-wallpapers-VERSION that we depend upon.

+Care must be taken to ensure that we depend on the right package so that the symlinks are working.
+So update debian/control and Makefile at the same time.